BasileKoko/bink/README.md

 ### ImageFinder Site
 Link to website on [Heroku](https://basilek-imagesearch.herokuapp.com/)
-In this project , I Create a site that searches images based on a user selecting a coloured square.
+In this project , I create a site that searches images based on a user selecting a coloured square.

 **Technology**